 Organisations may be required by legislation to establish and maintain a CMS, including policy and procedures.

-The Public Service Act 2008 (PSA) requires state government departments and public service offices to have a CMS for customer complaints that complies with the current Australian Standard.
+The Public Sector Act 2022 (PSA) requires state government departments and public service offices to have a CMS for customer complaints that complies with the current Australian Standard.

 The current Standard is AS 10002:2022 Guidelines for complaint management in organizations.
 It provides that an organisation should have a complaints management policy with supporting procedures.

 The Local Government Act 2009 (LGA) requires councils to adopt a process for resolving administrative action complaints.
 Councils must have written policies and procedures that support the complaints management process.